-Also in 2023, Edison continued to work independence and cutting - on average by tween Edison and Food Bank began in 2005 and continues to this day.
-The Foro Bonamitted to fighting waste, recovering and re- Edison also continues to participate in the parte canteen in Milan was among the first distributing food - in a project to accompany

-Siticibo initiative, a programme of the Food in Italy to join the Food Bank Siticibo prosources.
+mitted to fighting waste, recovering and re- Edison also continues to participate in the parte canteen in Milan was among the first distributing food - in a project to accompany Siticibo initiative, a programme of the Food in Italy to join the Food Bank Siticibo proit towards self-production from renewable Bank Network that recovers surplus food gramme, donating surplus hot meals from sources.
 In fact, Food Bank chose Edison En- from organised catering, to distribute it free the company canteen to needy city resiergia to assess the feasibility and then install of charge to people experiencing hardships dents: more than 6,700 hot meals have been six photovoltaic systems (for a total of about through charitable organisations in the area. donated since 2019.
-Edison also donated a 160kW) on the roofs of some of the Asso- In 2023, some 3,000 ready meals were re- refrigerated van and blast chiller to Food ciation's offices located in different Italian covered in Milan through Siticibo and then Bank to enable the food to be transported
+Edison also donated a 160kW) on the roofs of some of the Asso- In 2023, some 3,000 ready meals were re- refrigerated van and blast chiller to Food ciation's offices located in different Italian covered in Milan through Siticibo and then Bank to enable the food to be transported regions (Parma, Genoa, Udine, Taranto, Sas- distributed free of charge to families and and delivered safely, sari and Pescara), with the aim of optimising people in poverty through partner charitatheir energy needs, increasing their energy ble organisations.
+The social partnership be-